Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Policies for Unobservable States

 Note that in some applications it may be natural to assume that a source observation reveals the true state of a source.
-This scenario can be captured by using the alternative update rule $b_t^k(s_k')=\Pr(s_k'|s_k)$ when source $k$ is observed (and the one in \cref{eq:b_t_evolution} when source $k$ is not observed), where $s_k$ is the true state of source $k$ when the measurement was made.
+This scenario can be captured by using the alternative update rule $\tilde{b}_t^k(s_k^{(t-\tau)})=\Pr(s_k^{(t-\tau)}|s_k^{(t-\tau-1)})$ when source $k$ is observed (and the one in \cref{eq:b_t_evolution} when source $k$ is not observed), where $s_k^{(t-\tau-1)}$ is the true state of source $k$ revealed at time $t-1$.

-An example of how the belief evolves for a single source that moves around in a grid is shown in \cref{fig:beliefexample}.
-The state of the source (its location) is indicated by the solid red circle, and in each time step one of the sensors, which can each observe a single state with probability one, is scheduled.
-The scheduled sensor is indicated by the empty circle.
+\cref{fig:beliefexample} shows an example of how the belief evolves for $\tau=0$ for a single source that moves around in a grid.
+The solid red circle denotes the source location (state).
+In each time slot one of the sensors is scheduled (empty circle), chosen from the ones that can observe a single state with probability $1$.
 Initially, at $t=0$, the belief is uniform over all source states.
-As time evolves, the belief changes as indicated at $t=\tau$, where the scheduled sensor observes the source.
-Then, at $t=\tau+1$ the belief is updated to reflect the knowledge obtained at time $t=\tau$, and again at $t=\tau+2$.
+As time passes, the belief changes as indicated at $t=t_0$, where the scheduled sensor observes the source.
+The belief is updated at $t=t_0+1$, reflecting the knowledge obtained at $t=t_0$, and again at $t=t_0+2$.

-\subsection{Undetectable sources}
+\subsection{Undetectable Sources}

 In some cases, the scheduler may not be able to observe the sources from the sensor readings, e.g., if they are complex to extract or if the sensor data is encrypted.
-In this case, when sensor measurements reveal nothing about the sources to the scheduler, the source state belief remains constant, but the scheduler needs instead to keep track of its belief over the AoIs.
+When sensor measurements reveal nothing about the sources to the scheduler, the source state belief remains constant, but the scheduler needs instead to keep track of its belief over the AoIs.
 Since the source states are unobservable, we assume they are in stationarity, and denote by $\beta_k^{(s_k)}$ the steady-state probability that source $k$ is in state $s_k$.
 In this regime we can assume that each source has a single state with observation probabilities

 The AoI belief can then be constructed as follows.

 with update rule